sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 prints it</span>
 -->

-<span class="caption">Figure 2-1: Code permettant de lire une entrée utilisateur et de l'afficher</span>
+<span class="caption">Encart 2-1 : Code permettant d'obtenir une saisie
+utilisateur et de l'afficher</span>

 <!--
 This code contains a lot of information, so let’s go over it line by line.
 To